TornadoCookie/OpenSC5/docs/filetypes/dbpf.md

 - `minorVersion` will always be 0.
 - `indexMajorVersion` will always be 1.
 - `indexMinorVersion` will always be 3.
+*Interestingly, it seems that DBPF files created at runtime have their major version set to 2.0...*

 ## The Index
 The index is the database of the database packed file.
 It can be found at the offset `indexOffset`.
 It is very frequently at the end of the file, which unfortunately prevents us from reading the entire database in one linear read.<br>